CMATO is place where ideas are shared and people connect.

-It is an exciting time here at the California Museum of Art Thousand Oaks ("CMATO ") as we begin to establish our place as a premier museum in the Southern California region.
+It is an exciting time here at the California Museum of Art Thousand Oaks ("CMATO ") as we are becoming a premier museum in the Southern California region.
 CMATO is a participatory museum – which means visitor engagement is paramount and collaboration is key.
 It's a place where people connect and experiences are shared.

-The museum will engage, educate, inspire, and elevate the human spirit through palette of Art.
-It will serve as a steward of our artistic and cultural heritage and will:
+The museum aims to engage, educate, inspire, and elevate the human spirit through palette of Art.
+It serves as a steward of our artistic and cultural heritage that:

-- Introduce and showcase unique and influential art
+- Introduces and showcases unique and influential art

-- Promote and offer engagement opportunities in the visual and performing arts
+- Promotes a engagement opportunities in the visual arts

-- Provide art experiences that are relevant, vibrant, unique and thought-provoking
+- Provides art experiences that are relevant, vibrant, unique and thought-provoking

-- Offer technologically advanced inclusive opportunities to view and experience art
+- Offers technologically advanced inclusive opportunities to view and experience art

-- Provide art experiences and education for audiences of diverse cultures, ethnicities, ages and abilities
+- Provides art experiences and education for audiences of diverse cultures, ethnicities, ages and abilities

-- A significant cultural destination for locals and tourists.
+- Aims to be a significant cultural destination for locals and tourists.

 Executive Director's Perspective